 DeVry University supports development of autonomous thought and respect for others' ideas.
-As such, members of the DeVry community, including students and colleagues, including fulltime and part-time faculty, are free to discuss their questions and express their opinions both publicly and privately within the boundaries of the Code of Conduct and the Colleague Handbook and other reasonable behavioral expectations, noting in their expressions or demonstrations that they speak for themselves only.
+As such, members of the DeVry community, including students and colleagues, including fulltime and part-time faculty, are free to discuss their questions and express their opinions both publicly and privately within the boundaries of the Code of Conduct and the Colleague Handbook and other reasonable behavioral expectations, such as those included in other University policies.